 Custodial Credit Risk.
-This is the risk that in the event of the failure of a depository financial institution or counterparty to a transaction, the Agency's deposits may not be returned or the Agency will not be able to recover the value of its deposits, investments or collateral securities that are in the possession of another party.
+This is the risk that in the event of the failure of a depository financial institution or counterparty to a transaction, the Agency's deposits may not be returned, or the Agency will not be able to recover the value of its deposits, investments or collateral securities that are in the possession of another party.
 The Agency does not have a deposit policy for custodial credit risk.

-At December 31, 2017 and 2016, \$7.2 million and \$1.4 million of the Agency's cash balances were uninsured, respectively.
-The bank balance is also, per a depository pledge agreement between the Agency and the Agency's bank, collateralized at 134 percent and 122 percent of the collective funds on deposit (increased by the amount of accrued but uncredited interest) at December 31, 2017 and 2016, respectively.
-At December 31, 2017 and 2016, the Agency had money market funds of \$10.7 million and \$15.9 million which were uninsured, respectively.
+At December 31, 2018 and 2017, \$1.3 million and \$7.2 million of the Agency's cash balances were uninsured, respectively.
+The bank balance is also, per a depository pledge agreement between the Agency and the Agency's bank, collateralized at 135 percent and 134 percent of the collective funds on deposit (increased by the amount of accrued but uncredited interest, reduced by deposits covered by Federal Deposit Insurance Corporation) at December 31, 2018 and 2017, respectively.
+At December 31, 2018 and 2017, the Agency had money market funds of \$9.2 million and \$10.7 million which were uninsured, respectively.
 The Agency's money market funds are held in trust for the benefit of the Agency.

 Concentration of Credit Risk.
 This is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
 The Agency places no limit on the amounts invested in any one issuer for federal agency securities.
-The Agency had no investments at December 31, 2017 and 2016.
+The Agency had no investments at December 31, 2018 and 2017.

 Interest Rate Risk.
 This is the risk that investments are exposed to fair value losses arising from increasing interest rates.
 Though the Agency has restrictions as to the maturities of some of the investments, it does not have a formal policy for interest rate risk.
-The Agency had no investments at December 31, 2017 and 2016.
+The Agency had no investments at December 31, 2018 and 2017.

-The following schedules present credit risk by type of security held at December 31, 2017 and 2016.
-The credit ratings listed are from S&P. N/A is defined as not applicable to the rating disclosure requirements.
+The following schedules present credit risk by type of security held at December 31, 2018 and 2017.
+The credit ratings listed are from Standard & Poor's.
+N/A is defined as not applicable to the rating disclosure requirements.